 Depending on the size of your mushrooms, the bake time will vary.
 Make sure you use the baking time in the recipe as a guide.
 You will need to check on your mushrooms to make sure they are cooked to your preference.

-I added asparagus into my pan for an extra side.
-Adding asparagus to the pan is optional; alternately, you could add different vegetables into the pan.
-Broccoli, snap peas, Brussels sprouts, and more would be tasty.
+I added asparagus to my baking dish as an extra side, but adding asparagus to the pan is optional.
+Alternately, you could add other different vegetables into your baking dish.
+Broccoli, snap peas, Brussels sprouts, and more would all be tasty.

-Once you baste the mushrooms, pour the remainder of the marinade into the pan.
-As the mushrooms bake, they will soak up the marinade flavor.
-It also provides a nice texture to the outside of the baked mushrooms.
+Once you baste the mushrooms, pour the remainder of the marinade into the baking dish.
+As the mushrooms bake, they will soak up the additional marinade flavor.
+The extra marinade also provides a nice texture to the outside of the baked mushrooms.